Filip-Rak/Discrete-Modelling/README.md

 - **Random seed generation**: Probability of cell being of Fluid type inputted by the user.
 - **Real time grid manipulation**: User can modify any cell to be of any type while the simulation is running or paused.
 - **Simulation controls**: The simulation can be paused, sped up, slowed down, reset or regenerated.
-- **Visual options of the grid**: Toggleable buttons allow for display of streamlines, grid lines and trajectory of particles.
+- **Visual grid options**: Toggleable buttons allow for display of streamlines, grid lines and trajectory of particles.
-- **Visualization of velocity**: Additional windows for displaying the velocity on X and Y axises.
+- **Visualization of velocity**: Additional windows for displaying the velocity on X and Y axes.
-- **Ability to change the processing unit from CPU to GPU in real time**: Regrettably GPU update method doesn't do anything anymore in the final version.
-Reason for this is that every next project required significant changes to the automaton's rule application which in turn meant that both CPU and GPU automaton update codes had to be rewritten each and every time.
+- **Ability to change the processing unit from CPU to GPU in real-time**: Regrettably GPU update method doesn't do anything anymore in the final version.
+The reason for this is that every subsequent project required significant changes to the automaton's rule application, which in turn meant that both the CPU and GPU automaton update codes had to be rewritten each time.
 - **Following a specified cell**: Ability to debug information about mouse selected cell each frame in the console for debugging.
 - **Exporting as image**: The state of the automaton can be saved as a set of 3 images: main grid, X-axis velocity and Y-axis velocity.
 - **Saving / Loading of the progress**: The progress of the automaton can be saved into a .csv file.
 The same file can be loaded to continue the computations in a different session